sailro/EscapeFromTarkov-Trainer/README.md

 ![console](https://github.com/sailro/EscapeFromTarkov-Trainer/raw/master/Images/console.png)

-This trainer hooks into command system, so you can easily setup features using the built-in console:
+This trainer hooks into the command system, so you can easily setup features using the built-in console:

 | Command  | Values          | Default | Description                      |
 |----------|-----------------|---------|----------------------------------|